 And yet they did read poems, written by their own hands in just a short period of time, with prompts from Chapel Hill’s Sacrificial Poets, an award-winning spoken word poetry organization serving middle school, high school and college-aged youth in the Triangle area.
 As part of State 4-H Congress in June, a large group of 4-H’ers enjoyed a spoken word poetry session or “poetry slam.”

 Poet C.J.
-Suitt of Sacrificial Poets started by asking the youth what they think of when they hear the word “poetry.”
+Suitts of Sacrificial Poets started by asking the youth what they think of when they hear the word “poetry.”
 They responded with examples like “Edgar Allen Poe,” “rap” and “music.”
-Suitt asked them to think of poetry as “a chance to share our stories.”
+Suitts asked them to think of poetry as “a chance to share our stories.”

-Throughout history, Suitt said, people told stories through spoken word poetry because, until modern times, most people could not read.
+Throughout history, Suitts said, people told stories through spoken word poetry because, until modern times, most people could not read.

 Several of the Sacrificial Poets demonstrated their style of performance poetry, with poems they had written.
 Then it was time for the 4-H’ers to give it a try.